EnHackathon/staging/_posts/2019-11-12-AlexanderClarkson.md

  - Issues with a small, quick fix to get used to the contribution workflow, and
  - "Interesting" issues which caught my eye for some other reason.

 The bug tracker can seem opaque at first.
-At a first glance it looks like issues are either already being worked on, or have been long forgotten after some initial discussion.
+At a first glance, it looks like issues are either already being worked on or have been long forgotten after some initial discussion.

 I started by filtering for newcomer-friendly issues, and just kept scrolling back until I found something.